Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 The Bad Bunny fanbase has built a whole secondary economy at his shows.
 Conejo Malo kids trade photocards (think K-pop crossover - a small printed card with album art or a candid shot, sealed in a plastic sleeve) and customized lighters - mechas in Spanish - decorated with stickers, ribbons, and the album cover.
 The mecha tradition came out of the original Puerto Rican shows and has migrated to every city on the tour.

 Outside the venue starting at about 4pm, the trading begins.
 Kids spread their photocards on a folded jacket, lay out the mechas they're willing to swap, and barter.
-It's friendly, the rules are unspoken, and a thirteen-year-old can spend two hours trading without looking up.
-If your daughter wants in, bring three to five photocards from home (Etsy sells them) and one customized mecha (you can decorate a cheap Bic with washi tape and stickers).
-She'll come home with new ones from kids in Madrid and Munich and Manchester.
+It's friendly, the rules are unspoken, and a fourteen-year-old can spend two hours trading without looking up.
+If your teen wants in, bring three to five photocards from home (Etsy sells them) and one customized mecha (you can decorate a cheap Bic with washi tape and stickers).
+Lila came home with photocards from kids in Madrid and Munich and New Jersey.
+Austin watched her trade for an hour and then quietly built his own kit on the flight home for the next show.

-The Spanish phrase your tween should learn before going.
+The Spanish phrase your teens should learn before going.
 Hola, ¿quieres intercambiar? - hello, do you want to trade?
 Pronounce the j like an h.
 Practice on the plane.

 The mom-and-kid moment

 Here's the part I always promise myself I won't get sentimental about and then always do.
-Barcelona is a city built for the kind of memory you make with a thirteen-year-old.
+Barcelona is a city built for the kind of memory you make with a fourteen-year-old and her best friend who is technically her mother's best friend's kid.
 The light is warm.
 The air smells like olive oil and the sea.
-Your kid will reach for your hand in the metro because the crowd is dense, and you will hold it longer than she usually lets you.
-She will bargain in broken Spanish at a Born jewelry stall and feel like an actual adult.
-She will scream NUEVAYol at the top of her lungs in a stadium full of people screaming the same word.
+Lila reached for my hand in the metro because the crowd was dense, and I held it longer than she usually lets me.
+She bargained in broken Spanish at a Born jewelry stall and felt like an actual adult.
+She and Austin screamed NUEVAYol at the top of their lungs in a stadium full of people screaming the same word, and I caught Melissa's eye three sections over and we both did the small head-tilt that has meant the same thing since we were Lila's age.
+Look at this.
+Look what we made.

 The ritual I'd suggest.
 After the show, before the funicular ride down, find the spot at the top of Montjuïc where the city opens up below you.
 The Magic Fountain plaza, the steps in front of the Palau Nacional.
 Look at the lights of Barcelona.
-Take one photo of her face turned away from you.
+Take one photo of your kid's face turned away from you.
 Frame it when you get home.
+We took two - one of Lila, one of Austin - and Melissa has hers on her fridge.

 Recommended Products